SPONTANEOUS DEVBLOG

 We’ll sporadically post updates and preview imagery of games in development in this section.

-March 22, 2023 — ACE MADDOX is looking for experienced C++ Software Engineers with console game development backgrounds to work on our proprietary game engine Niagara™ for Project FUMEAX, a unique vehicle/aircraft-based action game.
+January 22, 2024 — ACE MADDOX is looking for experienced C++ Software Engineers with console game development backgrounds to work on our proprietary game engine Falkonaut™ for Project FUMEAX, a unique vehicle/aircraft-based action game.
 READ MORE →

-January 31, 2022 — Radio controlled.
-Powered by electrical-petrol hybrid.
+January 31, 2023 — Radio controlled.
+Powered by next-gen Tesla engines — free energy plasma petrol.
 And wheels.
 Big f***ing wheels!

 March 15, 2018 — Xbox One gamers looking for a highly maneuverable air-combat action experience on the big screen can now play Flying Tigers: Shadows Over China using Thrustmaster’s T.Flight Hotas One flight-stick and TFRP pedals.